Professor Veronique Filippi

 I am currently researching:

-- The impact of climate change on maternal and newborn health in African countries (member of CHAMNHA project) and how adverse effects can be avoided by testing climate change adaptation strategies
+-The impact of climate change on maternal and newborn health in African countries (member of CHAMNHA, HIGH Horizons and Extram Sen projects) and how adverse effects can be avoided by testing climate change adaptation strategies.

-- I am a member of the PRECISE/DYAD network, which is conducting a large multi-country pregnancy cohort of placental disorder
+-I am a member of the PRECISE/DYAD network, which conducted a large multi-country pregnancy cohort of placental disorders

-I am looking for new funding on climate change adaptation interventions maternal and newborn health.
+I am looking for new collaborations and funding on climate change adaptation interventions for maternal and newborn health.
+I coordinate the CLIMACH interest group at LSHTM together with Dr Ana Bonell.